lostfootage/ITAI-2376/README.md

 # ITAI-2376

 Welcome to my Deep Learning course portfolio!
-This repository contains my notes, reflections, assignments, and projects completed throughout the ITAI 2376: Deep Learning course
+This repository contains my notes, reflections, assignments, and projects completed throughout the ITAI 2376: Deep Learning course.The course offered hands-on experience in building AI models using TensorFlow, Keras, PyTorch, and cutting-edge tools like Hugging Face, Streamlit, and OpenAI APIs.